statamic/docs/content/collections/docs/upgrade-guide.md

 ### Fieldsets

-Fieldsets technically still exist, although they are are a now a smaller, companion feature to Blueprints.
+Fieldsets technically still exist, although they are now a smaller, companion feature to Blueprints.
 Blueprints get attached to content.
 Fieldsets are an optional feature and can be used inside blueprints.

 - In content etc, you should reference `blueprint: foo`  instead of `fieldset: foo`.
 - There is no more `fieldsets` fieldtype.
 You should use the `blueprints` fieldtype.